Nimauric/Mapler/README.md

 <details>
 	<summary>KAT</summary>

-   By computing the abundance of each read (via its median k-mer abundance) from the full set of reads, it is possible to check whether some abundance are better assembled than others.
+   By computing the abundance of each read (via its median k-mer abundance) from the full set of reads, it is possible to check whether some abundances are better assembled than others.
-   Typically, low abundance reads are more abundant in the unmapped portions, but the proportion and abundance threshold varies by assembler used.
+   Typically, low abundance reads are more libely to be more abundant in the unmapped portions, but the proportion and abundance threshold may very depending on the assembler used.
    Here's an example of `kat-plot.pdf`:

    ![A plot showing the abundance of unmapped reads, mostly unique, with some more abundant reads, in a sort of exponential decay with some reads with a median k-mer occurrence of 2 or even 3, and mapped reads, also looking like an exponential decay, with with a less sharp decay, with still some reads with a median k-mer occurrence of 16](https://gitlab.inria.fr/-/project/48336/uploads/c573bd3e4c4c5a972da11e02dd868e00/Screenshot_from_2025-02-26_15-31-27.png)